CASKTH/Borehole_modelisation/README.md

 <img src="fluid_1_sim_1.PNG"/>
 </p>

+### Explanation
+The Y axis is the time axis.
+At time 0 everything is at 20 Degrees C. Then the fluid at layer 0 (top of the borehole) is being heat at 22 every time.
+This heat propagate inside the fluid in depth.

 ## Display of the fluid going up (because it's a "U" borehole model) in the borehole
 ### Conditions
 Same as before